fgauna12/fgauna12.github.io/_posts/2020-10-15-aks-best-practice-backing-up-aks-with-velero.md

 featured_image: /assets/uploads/velero.jpg
 comments: false
 ---
 Backing up AKS clusters is really important.
 Even if you're using Infrastructure as Code and all deployments are automated, you will benefit from taking backups of AKS clusters.
-It's also stated as a best-practice by Microsoft on the AKS production checklist.
+It's also stated as a [best-practice by Microsoft](https://docs.microsoft.com/en-us/azure/aks/operator-best-practices-storage#secure-and-back-up-your-data).

 <!--more-->